BodruddozaRedoy/Vendo-Cart-Mulitvendor/README.md

 ---

 <p align="center">
-  Made with ❤️ by the VendoCart Team
+  Made with ❤️ by the Bodruddoza Redoy
 </p>